-The answer to this lies in a variety of initiatives which can highlight and bring focus on rural healthcare solutions.
+The answer to this lies in a variety of initiatives that can highlight and bring focus to rural healthcare solutions.
 Initiatives such as expanding the number of hospitals, updating scientific centres and schools, developing hospital infrastructure, improving the medical doctor-to-population ratio, and increasing the monetary funding for rural healthcare.
-These will make health care centres more reachable and less expensive to those who need them the most.
+These will make healthcare centres more reachable and less expensive to those who need them the most.

 For efficacy in rural healthcare, clean, practical and safe facilities such as clean water, hygiene, sanitary environment and simple but efficient waste management methods are all important factors for maintaining quality healthcare services.
 All requirements such as medicines and the appropriate equipment must be in abundant supply for all those who need to avail of them.

 The needs and expectations of rural patients are very different from the urban healthcare landscape.
-That is why healthcare services need to be tailored to patients and their community’s needs and expectations.
-Excellent rural healthcare should emphasise on sound medical systems and procedures.
-Services such as patients’ overall well-being, encouraging family participation in patient care, appropriate linguistic communication and simple to understand treatment are key indicators of a successful strategy to combat challenges in rural healthcare.
+That is why healthcare services need to be tailored to patients’ and their community’s needs and expectations.
+Excellent rural healthcare should emphasise sound medical systems and procedures.
+Services such as patients’ overall well-being, encouraging family participation in patient care, appropriate linguistic communication and simple-to-understand treatment are key indicators of a successful strategy to combat challenges in rural healthcare.

-Another key success factor to address rural healthcare challenges in improving the quality of treatment and welfare for all patients in rural India, as well as overcoming all challenges to last mile delivery in the rural healthcare system.
+Another key success factor to address rural healthcare challenges is improving the quality of treatment and welfare for all patients in rural India, as well as overcoming all challenges to last-mile delivery in the rural healthcare system.
 These hospitals should be able to provide routine medical care as well as have the facilities to treat patients with acute and chronic health problems 24/7.
-The infrastructure should be equipped with specialised equipment and managed by a multidisciplinary team of doctors, a skilled nursing staff and medical technicians.
+The infrastructure should be equipped with specialised equipment and managed by a multidisciplinary team of doctors, skilled nursing staff and medical technicians.

 Emergency treatment, planned procedures, labour and delivery services, diagnostic tests, lab work, and patient education need to be made available at all these hospitals.
 This gives the rural populace the option of inpatient or outpatient care, depending on their medical condition.
 This provides better, quicker, flexible and less expensive healthcare, which is the need of the hour for rural India.